-Originally housed in Crescent Avenue Presbyterian Church, in 1959, Neighborhood House purchased and moved into its current primary location.
+Neighborhood House was originally housed in Crescent Avenue Presbyterian Church, but in 1959 the organization purchased and moved into its current primary location on West 4th Street.
 Since its modest beginnings, the organization has evolved into a full service provider of early learning and education services operating numerous programs at multiple sites for children ages 2 months to 12 years.

 Meet Our Staff

 - Carol A. Presley